-Andrew Ference and David Krejci each had a goal and an assist during Boston's four-goal second period, and Tim Thomas made 40 saves in another stellar performance as the Bruins trimmed Vancouver's series lead to 2-1.
+Andrew Ference and David Krejci each had a goal and an assist during Boston's four-goal second period, Tim Thomas made 40 saves, and the Bruins beat the Canucks 8-1 in Game 3 on Monday night, trimming Vancouver's series lead to 2-1.

-The Bruins had no shortage of motivation even before right wing Nathan Horton was wheeled off the ice on a stretcher early in the first period, knocked senseless by a late hit from Vancouver defenseman Aaron Rome.
+Boston emerged from its offensive slump after Horton was taken off the ice on a stretcher in the first period after taking a late hit to the head from Vancouver defenseman Aaron Rome.

-"It's always tough when a guy goes down," said forward Brad Marchand, who scored a short-handed goal in the second.
+"It's always tough when a guy goes down," said forward Brad Marchand, who scored a short-handed goal.
 "We really wanted to get this win tonight for him.
 It's a very tough situation, and everyone is worried about him, but it definitely gave us motivation to win."

 After Horton passed the puck to Milan Lucic at the Vancouver blue line, Rome left his feet to deliver a hard shoulder check to Horton's upper chest and head.
 Horton appeared to be unconscious after he landed flat on his back, his arm spookily reaching up into empty space.

-Boston couldn't score on its ensuing five-minute power play, but just 11 seconds into the second period, Ference threaded a long shot past Krejci and two Canucks defensemen to beat Luongo on the far side of his net.
+Just 11 seconds into the second period — the same amount of time Alex Burrows needed to end overtime in Game 2 — Ference threaded a long shot past Krejci and two Canucks defensemen to beat Luongo on the far side of his net.

 The Bruins' struggling power play finally connected 4:11 later for just its seventh goal of the postseason when Recchi's centering pass hit the stick of Vancouver's Ryan Kesler, deflecting through Luongo's legs.

-After Marchand created his own short-handed goal with a pass to himself off the boards, the rout was on when Krejci scored an easy goal on a long rebound given up by the struggling Luongo, a top contender for the Conn Smythe Trophy as the playoff MVP.
+After Marchand created his own short-handed goal with a pass to himself off the boards, Krejci scored an easy goal on a long rebound given up by the struggling Luongo, a top contender for the Conn Smythe Trophy as the playoff MVP.